 - Whether you want an electric or manual breast pump

-If you are only going to use the pump every now and again, then I suggest getting a simple hand pump.
-It’s best to start off with one of these anyhow, so you can control the way that you are pumping.
+If you are only going to pump every now and again, then I suggest getting a simple hand pump.
+It’s best to start off with one of these anyway to help you control the way you’re pumping.

-If you were going to be exclusively feeding your baby from a bottle, then I would invest in mechanical pump.
-This will reduce the amount of overall time that you are pumping.
+If you’re planning to exclusively feed bub from a bottle, it’s worth investing in a mechanical pump.
+This will reduce the amount of time you spend on each pumping session as they’re more efficient.

-If you are not sure if pumping is for you, then try renting one for starters.
-Most hospitals and good pharmacies have a rental service.
+If you’re not 100% sure pumping is for you, try renting a pump to begin with.
+Most hospitals and good pharmacies offer a rental service.

 When not to pump: